Site icon HouseLogic

 A graphic of a green house with an oversized sign reading "in escrow"

 “Just because the contract is signed doesn’t mean the deal is done,” says April Emory, real estate professional with Emorys Rock Realty in Wesley Chapel, Fla.
-“There are a few hurdles that can pop up.”
-Those include home inspection issues, financing obstacles, mortgage approval hurdles, or an appraisal that comes in too low.
+Potential roadblocks include home inspection issues, financing obstacles, mortgage approval challenges, or an appraisal that comes in too low, she adds.

 What Is a Real Estate Purchase Agreement?